idlescience/idlescience.github.io/_posts/2023-07-05-nucleolus-in-f1.markdown

 date: 2023-07-05 07:00:00
 title: Nucleolus solution applied to Formula 1 business
 ---
-# Game Theory in Formula 1: Application of the Nucleolus Solution

 Formula 1, a high-speed racing event, is not just about the competition on the track; it involves intricate interactions between stakeholders, ranging from drivers, teams, and manufacturers, to sponsors, media, and fans.
 These interactions can be aptly analyzed using the lens of game theory, specifically the concept of the nucleolus solution.

 ## Table of Contents